Moses "Manassa" Woodruff, Sr.,

 [September 24th] A.D.
 1768"

 Moses "Manassa" Woodruff, Sr. (1734-1817) was the eldest son of "Deacon" John Woodruff (1704-1768) and Eleanor Donnington of Westfield, NJ.
 Moses was named in his father's will, proved Sept.
 14, 1768, in Essex County, NJ, along with his mother Elinor, and brothers John and Cornelius.
-(Source: C.N.
+(Essex Co., NJ, WB I, p.341; C.N.
 Woodruff, supra, Vol. II (1971), pp.174, 190 et. seq.; F.E.
 Woodruff, supra, fn.
 107.)

-Moses' middle name (or nickname), "Manassa," is reportedly inscribed on his gravestone at the Manassa Woodruff Cemetery in Glade Valley, Alleghany Co., NC.
+Moses' middle name (or nickname), "Manassa," is reportedly the name on his gravestone at the Manassa Woodruff Cemetery in Glade Valley, Alleghany Co., NC.
 (See Alleghany County Cemeteries Through 1986, published by the Alleghany County Hist.-Gen. Society.)
 Manassa is a Biblical name, also spelled Manasseh (Gen. 41:51) or Manasses (Rev. 7:6).

-Children of "Mr. & Mrs. Moses Woodruff" baptised at the Westfield Presbyterian Church in Westfield, NJ, as reprinted in Commemorative History of the Presbyterian Church in Westfield, New Jersey 1728-1928
+The following are the children of "Mr. & Mrs. Moses Woodruff" baptised at the Westfield Presbyterian Church in Westfield, NJ, as reprinted in Commemorative History of the Presbyterian Church in Westfield, New Jersey 1728-1928 by William K. McKinney (1929):

 - Lydia Woodruff, bap.
 Jan.
 4, 1761